vivaria/edisonrul.ing/docs/source/cards/s/sinister-sprocket.md

 ### Card Rulings

-●When Sinister Sprocket is used as a Synchro Material Monster, if the Synchro Monster becomes a DARK monster when it is Synchro Summoned (due to DNA Transplant, etc.), you can activate Sinister Sprocket's effect.
+*   When Sinister Sprocket is used as a Synchro Material Monster, if the Synchro Monster becomes a DARK monster when it is Synchro Summoned (due to DNA Transplant, etc.), you can activate Sinister Sprocket's effect.